webdev-vignesh/my-travel-journal/README.md

-# my-travel-journal
+# My Travel Journal

 A travel-journal webpage for sharing about the places I visited.
+During the creation of this website I learned basic React JS, implementation of CSS commands and website structure.

-Created using React.js, HTML and CSS.
+Created using
+- HTML
+- CSS
+- React Js